-I recently had a full day in London with no plans other than to explore areas I had not been to before.
-The city is a wonderful spot to visit and I have been there about 23/24 times before (not really sure to be honest).
+I recently had a full day in London with no plans other than to explore areas of London I had not been to before.
+London city is a wonderful spot to visit and I have been there about 23/24 times before (not really sure to be honest).

-This time I wanted to see parts of the city I had not seen so I started with a walk.
+This time I wanted to see parts of London I had not seen so I started with a walk.